 The charming, pristine village of Munduk is one of the most appealing mountain retreats in Bali.
 Tourism isn’t really a thing in this rural town and you’ll find only a few guesthouses and B&Bs.
 This, on the other hand, makes Munduk one of the last places on the island where you can get a traditional slice of Bali and Balinese culture.
 If you’re looking for secret spots or hidden gems in Bali, definitely consider making Munduk your first stop.

 Outside of the town, you can also find some other off-the-beaten-track attractions, like Tanah Barak and the Melanting Waterfalls.
-Only a few people come to Munduk and most of them on a day trip.
+Only a few people come to Munduk and most of them are on a day trip.
 However, a lot of them end up spending at least a few days here and that says a lot about this place.

 Menjangan Island, West Bali National Park